carpentries/instructor-training/_episodes/02-practice-learning.md

 *   Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia.
     These are the easiest to correct.
 *   *Broken models*, such as believing that motion and acceleration must be in the same direction.
-    We can address these by having them reason through examples to see contradictions.
+    We can address these by having learners reason through examples to see contradictions.
 *   *Fundamental beliefs*,
     such as "the world is only a few thousand years old" or "human beings cannot affect the planet's climate".